HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-bots.md

 ---
 Download a language specific starter kit as a quick and easy way to get started playing in the Halite AI competition.

-We welcome the community to build new starter kits if there isnt one for their language of choice.
+We welcome the community to build new starter kits if there isn't one for their language of choice.
 Check out our [guide(TBD)]() on how to build a new starter bot.

 ## About Your Starter Kit